GoogleCloudPlatform/opentelemetry-collector-builder-sample/deploy/gke/redaction/README.md

 ### Source of telemetry data

 This example uses JSON files containing telemetry data in OTLP format as the source of telemetry data.
 A sample file has been provided here - [testdata.json](./otlp-data/testdata.json).
-The collector running in the cluster would read this file and treat the data in this file as if it is coming from a running application.
+The collector running in the cluster will read this file and treat the data in it as if it is coming from a running application.

 ### Updating the collector configuration to receive data from JSON file

-Next, we would update our collector configuration file - [otel-config.yaml](./otel-config.yaml) to add a reciever that is able to receive telemetry data from the added JSON file.
+Next, we will update our collector configuration file - [otel-config.yaml](./otel-config.yaml) to add a reciever that is able to receive telemetry data from the added JSON file.

 Under the `receivers` section in the config file, add the following configuration -